 How long does a plumbing layout change take?

 A standard layout change in a Clovis bathroom typically takes 2 to 4 days of active plumbing work.
-This includes the demolition of old pipes, the installation of the new rough-in, and the mandatory pressure testing to ensure the system is sealed.
+This includes the demolition of old pipes, installation of the new rough plumbing system, necessary routing modifications, pressure testing, and verification that all new connections are functioning properly before walls or flooring are restored.

 Can I move my toilet to any wall in the bathroom?